data-science-hub/data-science-hub.github.io/guidelines.md

 We prefer HTML, but we also accept submissions in Word or LaTeX.
 In that case, please use the [official templates by IOS Press](http://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/).

+##### Data

+All relevant data that were used or produced for conducting the work presented in a paper must be made [FAIR](http://www.dtls.nl/fair-data/) prior to submission.
+In particular, data have to be made openly accessible and freely reusable via established institutions and standards, unless privacy or confidentiality concerns forbid such a publication.
+In any case, metadata have to be made publicly accessible and visible.

 ##### More

 We are still working on these guidelines.
 More information will follow soon.